cheikhshift/configd-injector/README.md

 You can import your configuration data with the following package path : `import "configd"`.

-To access data, configd package has an exported variable named Settings with your configuration data as a map.
+To access data, configd package has an exported variable named Settings with your configuration data as a `map[string]interface{}`.

 You must assert your types, Settings has type `map[string]interface{}`.
 The configd package features a set of exported helper functions to help with interface assertion.
 Here are a list of the configd package functions :